fdiss/franziskadisslbacherpersonalhomepage/content/authors/admin/_index.md

     - course: BSc in Economics and Social Sciences
       institution: WU Vienna
       year: 2014
+email: ""
 superuser: true
 highlight_name: true
-title: Franziska Disslbacher
-email: ""
 ---
-THIS PAGE IS WORK IN PROGRESS; CURRENTLY BEING TESTED!
-IT MAY CONTAIN INFORMATION THAT IS INCOMPLETE - OR - NOT CORRECT!
-THE FINAL PAGE WILL BE BUBLISHED WITHIN A COUPLE OF HOURS!
-TAHNK YOU  Thank you for visiting my homepage!
-I am a PhD Candidate in Econmics at Vienna University of Economics and Business within an expected degree date of 03/2022.
-I work as an economist at the Vienna Chamber of Labour.
-I study the extent, causes and consequences of inqualities.
-I work on the measurement and distribution of income and wealth, with a special emphasis on inter/intragenerational aspects and spatial inequalitites.
-Also, I wanto to find out how social, political and economic institutions and mechanisms link inequalitites in opportunitites to inequalities in outcomes.
+Thank you for visiting my homepage!
+I am a PhD Candidate in Economics and Social Sciences at Vienna University of Economics and Business and I expect to graduate in March 2022.
+I work as an economist at Department of Economics and Statistics at the Vienna Chamber of Labour.
+I study the extent, causes and consequences of inequalities.
+My research aims at fostering our understanding of (i) how social, economic and political institutions and mechanisms link inequality in opportunities to inequalitites in outcomes and (ii) how these are distributed.
+I also want to strengthen our toolbox for  measuring of inequality, for instance in terms of income, wealth or between regions.
+Thus, my research interest lies at the intersections of labor economics, public economics and economic geography.
+My teaching interest are econometrics, labor economics, and spatial economics.

-My work has been published, for instance, in the Journal of the Royal Statistical Society Series A: Statistics in Society, Ecological Ecoomics and the Cambridge Journal of Regions, Economy and Society.
-I won several reserach grants for my PhD research and was awarded international and national research prizes!

-On this page, you find information on my past and ongoing reserach project, publications in journals, blog possts and comments published in the media!
+On this page, you find information on my publications and ongoing reserach projects, teaching and comments published in the media and media.

+Click fere for my CV.
+Research and teaching statements are available upon request.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "media/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}.